Kevin Vuong: 2021 Canadian federal election

-Legal issues
+Non-disclosure of legal troubles

 On 1 September 2021, The Globe and Mail and other media outlets reported that Vuong was involved in a $1.5 million lawsuit filed against him related to a mask making business, TakeCare Supply.
-The claimant in the case, Anna-Maria Mountfort, was a supporter of MP Vaughan and commented on Vuong's nomination.
-Mountfort said in her statement of claim that after the business had $7 million in sales in its first six months, Vuong and Lau avoided discussing the issue of Montfort's ownership stake and "it became apparent that Kevin and Larry intended to ‘cut out’ Anna-Maria from the business she created and to refuse to provide her with fair compensation in accordance with the parties’ original understanding."
-She was ultimately paid just $135,000.
+The claimant in the case alleged that after the business experience explosive growth Vuong and another business partner refused to acknowledge her as a partner of the venture and only paid her as a vendor.
 On 10 September 2024, the Toronto Star and CBC News reported that this lawsuit was settled moments before it was to go to trial, on confidential terms.
+Liberal Party officials defended Vuong during the ordeal.